-David HibbittsAssociate Professor and Moreno Rising Star Professor
+David HibbittsAssociate Chair for Graduate Studies, Associate Professor, and Moreno Rising Star Professor

 DEVELOP ATOMIC-LEVEL UNDERSTANDING OF HETEROGENEOUS CATALYSTS using experiments and density functional theory (DFT) calculations to develop structure-function relationships critical to the development of new catalysts and chemical processes.
 Experiments are used to determine reaction kinetics with lab-scale reactors, trace chemical pathways with isotopes, and observe reaction intermediates with spectroscopy.
 DFT calculations estimate activation barriers and reaction energies for reaction pathways and allow one to directly model the effects of catalyst composition, morphology, and reaction conditions.
 We combine experiments and DFT calculations to provide a comprehensive understanding of reactions at catalyst surfaces and train well-rounded students who understand practical and fundamental issues in heterogeneous catalysis.